 I recently did my accounting for my investment account.
 I noticed a significant amount of errors in the account statement that my broker gave me.
-After a bit of a rant on twitter, I want to explain what they likely did wrong and how to deal with money correctly.

 While doing my accounting, I noticed about ten mistakes of the following kind over a timespan of less than two years:

 - $4999.10 - 0.50$ is $4998.59$ apparently:

 - $292.44 - 0.03$ is $292.42$ apparently: